- Group Tours

-sansa-odori from the Iwate Prefecture, and the gion-daiko from the town of Kokura.
-The loud sounds of the taiko drums have found popularity outside of Japan as well.
+sansa-odori from the Iwate Prefecture, and the gion-daiko from the town of Kokura on the island of Kyushu.
+The roaring sounds of the taiko drums have found popularity outside of Japan as well.
 There are many countries outside of Japan that enjoy taiko, including Australia, Brazil, and the United States.
-Many universities across the United States offer taiko clubs, where students can learn about and perform the Japanese instruments.
+Many universities across the United States offer taiko clubs, where students can learn about and perform the Japanese instruments and perform on campus and at various cultural events.
 Taiko drums continue to gain popularity both in Japan and around the world and are a staple in Japanese festivals.

 Experience the energy from a taiko show live on select Grand Japan tour packages or Southern Japan vacations with Japan Deluxe Tours.

 Japan's Traditional Festivals - Takayama Festival, Gion Festival